VH1 Top 20 Video Countdown: History

 Shannon Coffey was announced as the new host on April 20, 2015, and officially began hosting on May 2, 2015.
-The show was renamed "The 20," keeping the same video countdown but introducing new segments and a new studio.
+The show was renamed "The 20," keeping the same video countdown, but introducing new segments and a new studio.

-On November 28, 2015, the final episode of "The 20" aired without ceremony, and the program was canceled without any publicity or statement as to why.
-An end-of-year special aired on December 19, 2015, in the same timeslot called The 2015 Year-End Special hosted by a panel of hosts, but no video of the year was named, and it composed a countdown of 20 pop-culture moments instead of videos.
+On November 28, 2015, the final episode of "The 20" aired without ceremony, and the program was canceled without any publicity nor statement as to why.
+An end-of-year special aired on December 19, 2015, in the same timeslot called The 2015 Year-End Special hosted by journalist Alicia Quarles, alongside a panel of comedians, but no video of the year was named, and it composed a countdown of 20 pop-culture moments instead of videos.
 As of January 2016, Paramount has dropped music videos from the VH1 schedule (the first being BET two years earlier in December with 106 & Park).
-As of 2025, reruns of The Fresh Prince of Bel-Air now air in the show's former timeslot.
+As of February 2026, reruns of Nick Cannon Presents: Wild 'n Out now air in the show's former timeslot.